Maalamaal

 Although it was not officially acknowledged, the film is based on the 1985 English movie Brewster's Millions which itself was based on the 1902 novel Brewster's Millions by George Barr McCutcheon.
 At least six films have been made based on the novel, besides a 1906 Broadway play.
 The film is also known for Sunil Gavaskar, the renowned cricketer, making a guest appearance in the film.

 Plot

-Raj, a small-time cricketer, discovers that his grandfather has left a property of 3.3 billion rupees for him.
-But the inheritance comes with a clause that it would be his only if he is able to spend 300 Millions in 30 days.
-Raj, who has never seen so much money has no idea how to do that.
-But he goes about it with Govinda Sakharam Godbole, his friend by his side.

-Another important character in the film is Chander Oberoi (Aditya Pancholi), who is planning to ruin Raj and takeover his business.
+Raj, a small-time cricketer, discovers that his grandfather has left him a property of ₹330 crore.
+The inheritance comes with the condition that he must spend ₹30 crore in 30 days.
+Raj has never seen so much money and has no idea how to spend it.
+He seeks the help of his friend Govinda Sakharam Godbole to so.
+He has to face opposition from Chandar Oberoi, who is out to ruin Raj and takeover his business.